cmsc-vcu/cmsc508-fa2023-prj-VA_better_placegroup39/README.md

 ## Project Description

-The Virginia Living Conditions Database is a comprehensive resource for assessing and comparing living conditions across different zip codes in Virginia.
+The Virginia Better Place Database is a comprehensive resource for assessing and comparing living conditions across different counties in Virginia.
 It provides data on various aspects, including education, housing, employment, crime activity, transportation, and population.
 With this database, you can explore and analyze living conditions to make informed decisions.

 ## Table of Contents